ivanplex/Fortuna_Reader/README.md

 ### Modular Design

 This allows user to configure most of the visual effects.
 These configurations are stored in the `config.h` file.
+Below are some of the highlights.

 ```C
 //Turning ON/OFF Scroll Bar